GoInterject/GoInterject.github.io/bApps/bFinancials/FRxCatalog.md

                 <span style="font-weight:bold">FRx Row Format</span>
             </td>
             <td>
-                Details the row format of a specific report for replicating in a new Interject for Financials Report template
+                Details the row format of a specific report for replication in a new Interject Financials Report template
             </td>
         </tr>
         <tr>